 Offered through the Worden School of Social Service, the Bachelor of Social Work (BSW) is designed to prepare students for general practice as a social worker and for acceptance into graduate school.
 Graduates of the program are eligible for licensure by examination by the State of Texas and for full membership in the National Association of Social Workers.
 Licensed BSW graduates are able to work in a variety of settings including geriatrics, healthcare, mental health, child welfare, disabilities, emergency assistance programs and schools.
 Many students pursue graduate degrees in social work, education, the allied health professions, psychology and law.
 Sensitivity to cultural and ethnic differences, particularly among Hispanics, is key to the Worden School's mission and commitment to working with vulnerable and at-risk populations.

 The 4+1 social work degree option allows students to earn their bachelor's and master's degrees in five years.
-Students who complete their BSW degree at OLLU or another CSWE accredited social work program can earn a Master of Social Work (MSW) degree in one year through the Advanced MSW program.
+Students who complete their BSW degree at OLLU or another CSWE accredited social work program with a GPA of 3.0 can earn a Master of Social Work (MSW) degree in one year through the Advanced MSW program.

 Students in the BSW Program can opt to earn a Biliterate Certificate, which prepares them to work in English and Spanish-speaking settings.